Coexistence Test of Primordial Black Holes and Particle Dark Matter from Diffractive Lensing

-As emphasized in Ref.~\cite{Oguri:2022fir}, although the total mass $M_h \gg M_{\rm PBH}$ in \Eq{eq:Mh}, the mass enclosed within the Einstein radius is most relevant for lensing.
-Approximately, the Einstein radius of the dPBH grows with the effective distance as
+We assume both sources and lenses are at cosmological distances, where the DM halo significantly affects GW lensing.
+The DM halo contribution to lensing effects can be estimated by Einstein radius $x_E$ of dPBHs.
+As only the lens mass enclosed within the Einstein radius is relevant to lensing, $x_E$ of a dPBH should be much larger than that of a bare PBH $x_E^{\rm PBH}=\sqrt{4GM_{\rm PBH} d_{\rm eff}} = 0.014\, \mathrm{pc}(M_\mathrm{PBH}/M_\odot)^{1/2}(d_\mathrm{eff}/\mathrm{Gpc})^{1/2}$when the DM halo dominates the GW lensing signal.
+The Einstein radius of dPBH is approximately

-where $x_E^\mathrm{PBH}=0.014\, \mathrm{pc}(M_\mathrm{PBH}/M_\odot)^{1/2}(d_\mathrm{eff}/\mathrm{Gpc})^{1/2}$ is the Einstein radius of a bare PBH.
-Hence, a substantial fraction of the DM halo only becomes relevant to lensing for sources at cosmological distances and with PBHs that are not too light.
-Microlensing of stars in our neighborhood cannot efficiently detect the halo, while the majority of GW and FRB lensing events can.
+Hence, although $M_h \gg M_{\rm PBH}$, the influence of the DM halo on dPBH lensing becomes apparent only for sources and lenses at cosmological distances.
+Microlensing of stars in our neighborhood cannot efficiently be used to detect the halos as emphasized in Ref.~\cite{Oguri:2022fir}, while the majority of cosmological GW and FRB lensing events can.

-{\it Diffractive lensing.}-- The complex lensing amplification factor $F(f)\equiv h_L(f)/h_0(f)$, defined as the ratio of the lensed and unlensed waveforms in the frequency domain, is given by the Fresnel-Kirchhoff integral on the 2D lens plane~\cite{deguchi1986wave,nakamura1999wave,takahashi2003wave},
+{\it Diffractive lensing}\textemdash Lensing is generally quantified by the complex amplification factor $F(f)\equiv h_L(f)/h_0(f)$, defined as the ratio of the lensed and unlensed waveforms in the frequency domain.
+It is given by the Fresnel-Kirchhoff integral on the 2D lens plane~\cite{deguchi1986wave,nakamura1999wave,takahashi2003wave},